tamnguyen2189/Drinks_Recipes/README.md

 ## 6. Nearest Neighbors

-Here we're going to convert each recipe in dataset to feature vectors
+Here we're going to convert each recipe in dataset to feature vectors:

 ```ruby
 # Document: